GenomicDataInfrastructure/starter-kit-htsget/README.md

 More details regarding that and the way to run the services can be found in the sections below.
 After deciding whether you would like to run the demo or starter kit version, follow the instructions on the respective section.

+## Disclaimer
 **Important Note:** The current implementation of the htsget server **does not** enable for partial retrieval of a file.
 Therefore, only full files should be requested.
-This feature will be developed in future versions of the product
+This feature will be developed in future versions of the product.

 ## HTSGET Configuration
 The configuration for the htsget server should rely in the a folder called `config-htsget`.
 Detailed description of the configuration options can be found in the [reference implementation repository](https://github.com/ga4gh/htsget-refserver#setup---native).

 ## Running the services - Demo
-The demo profile of the docker compose, apart for the htsgetserver, contains a minio S3 that can be used as a storage backend and a data downloader that extracts a file in the `output` directory.
+The demo profile of the docker compose, apart for the htsget server, contains a minio S3 that can be used as a storage backend and a data downloader that extracts a file in the `output` directory.
 Specifically, the S3 storage is being populated with the `NA12878.bam` file included in the `demo-data` folder of this repository.
 The data downloader is then setting the required environments variables and using the `samtools`, it makes a request to the `htsgest server`, which gives access to the requested file.

-In order to run the demo version of the htsget, run
+In order to run the demo version of the htsget, first follow the instructions about removing tls at the bottom of this file and then run
 ```sh
 docker compose -f docker-compose-htsget.yml --profile demo up
 ```